In battleground Arizona, Latino effort to mobilize voters could help Biden | Politics

 In battleground Arizona, Latino effort to mobilize voters could help Biden

-When a brass band, mariachi musicians and a folk dancer wearing a dress embroidered TU VOTO CUENTA -- "your vote counts" -- paraded through her West Phoenix neighborhood, Marizol Moreno, who had never before voted in a presidential election, came outside in her pajamas to watch.
-Moreno, who was born in California, had never been interested in politics.
-But after her husband, father and several family members got coronavirus, and enthused by the parade, she decided to go to the polls on Tuesday to vote for Democratic presidential candidate Joe Biden.
+When a brass band, mariachi musicians and a folk dancer wearing a dress embroidered with the words "Tu Voto Cuenta" - or "Your Vote Counts" - paraded through her West Phoenix neighborhood, Marizol Moreno came outside in her pajamas to watch.
+Moreno, who was born in California, had never been interested in politics and had never before voted in a presidential election.
+But after her husband, father and several family members got coronavirus, she started to consider going to the polls on Tuesday to vote for Democratic presidential candidate Joe Biden.

-Jacqueline Jimenez, 30, said she waited in line for more than an hour to vote for Biden at City Hall in Surprise, a small city in Maricopa County.
-"I wanted to be part of this year's election," she said.
-She said she had coronavirus earlier this year and President Donald Trump's downplaying of the pandemic solidified her resolve to vote.

-People like Moreno and Jiminez are exactly whom community organizers were trying to reach in the election's final stretch in Maricopa County, which includes Phoenix and its suburbs, said Tomas Robles, co-executive director of Living United for Change in Arizona (LUCHA).
-"You're engaging with someone who's never been talked to about voting," he said, carrying a cooler at the tail end of Saturday's parade.
+First time presidential voters like Moreno are exactly the kind of people community organizers were trying to reach in the election’s final stretch in Maricopa County, which includes Phoenix and its suburbs, said Tomas Robles, co-executive director of Living United for Change in Arizona (LUCHA).
+“You're engaging with someone who's never been talked to about voting,” he said, carrying a cooler at the tail end of Saturday's parade.

 Results in Arizona hinge on Maricopa County, the fourth most-populous county in the nation with 4.5 million residents, including 1.4 million Hispanics.
 The county voted narrowly for Trump in 2016.
 But its demographics and politics have shifted the past four years.
 Biden was leading Trump 49% to 47% in Arizona in a Reuters Ipsos poll conducted Oct.
 27-Nov 1.